viral32111/simple-afk-system/README.md

 Type !afk in chat to toggle AFK mode!

 Features:
-* Allows you to provide a reason
+* Allows you to provide a reason.
-* Stops other players from interacting with you
+* Stops other players from interacting with you.
-* Blocks the player from doing anything when there AFK
+* Blocks the player from doing anything when there AFK.
-* Informs other players that your AFK
+* Informs other players that your AFK.
-* Remembers your weapons
+* Remembers your weapons.
-* Remembers your active weapon
+* Remembers your active weapon.
-* Remembers your ammo
+* Remembers your ammo.
 * Change AFK reason while your AFK.
 * Admins can set 'AFK Locations' where the player will be teleported to.